lnguy013/Arduino/FastLED/README.md

 - Use FASTLED library
 - Ultimate Goals - Christmas light show that uses music frequencies to determine light patterns.

-- Current Availablity - DMX universe can be used to product the desired result, however, the system is expensive and might not work with single addressable LED strip.
+- Current Availablity - DMX universe can be used to produce the desired result, however, the system is expensive and might not work with single addressable LED strip.